Chrysochus asclepiadeus: Taxonomic history

 The species was first described by Peter Simon Pallas, who gave it the scientific name Chrysomela asclepiadea in 1773.
-The species epithet, aescelpiadea (or asclepiadeus), is named after the milkweed genus Asclepias, one of the species' food plants.
+The species epithet, asclepiadea (or asclepiadeus), is named after the milkweed genus Asclepias, one of the species' food plants.
 The species was later twice described again under two separate names: Guillaume-Antoine Olivier named it Cryptocephalus cyaneus in 1791 (from the Latin cyaneus, meaning "dark blue"), while Johan Christian Fabricius named it Chrysomela praetiosa in 1792.
 The latter was sometimes spelled "pretiosa", derived from the Latin pretiosus ("valuable, precious").

 In 1798, the genus Eumolpus was first established in Johann Karl Wilhelm Illiger's Verzeichniß der Käfer Preußens, including C. praetiosa as well as other species.
 Fabricius also included C. praetiosa in the same genus in 1801.
 In 1836, C. praetiosa was transferred again to the genus Chrysochus, which was first established by Louis Alexandre Auguste Chevrolat in Dejean's Catalogue des Coléoptères.
 Chrysomela praetiosa was then designated as the type species of the genus by Sylvain Auguste de Marseul in 1864.
 It was later discovered that Chrysomela praetiosa was a junior synonym of Chrysomela asclepiadea, changing the valid scientific name for the species to Chrysochus asclepiadeus.

 In 1993, Warchałowski used the combination "Eumolpus asclepiadeus" for the species, based on Jacquelin du Val's work from 1868 where Chrysochus was considered a synonym of Eumolpus.
 He also designated E. praetiosus as the type species of Eumolpus, stating that the species of Chrysochus must be included in the genus.
 Some European entomologists followed Warchałowski, while others continued to use Chrysochus as valid.
 Warchałowski's type designation for Eumolpus was invalid, since Latreille had designated Eumolpus vitis as the type species in 1810, which placed Bromius in synonymy with Eumolpus.
 This threatened stability for Eumolpus, Bromius and Chrysochus.
 In 2010, an application was made to the International Commission on Zoological Nomenclature to conserve the three genus names by suppressing the name Eumolpus Illiger, 1798.
-This was accepted by ICZN in 2012.
+This was accepted by the ICZN in 2012.